jksalcedo/PermissionManager/README.md

     }
 }
 ```
 ## Contributing

-Contributions are always welcome!
-Please feel free to submit a pull request or open an issue.
+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and add tests if needed.
+4. Open a pull request with a clear description of your changes.

+Please follow the existing code style and conventions.